MZanggl/flooent/README.md

 #### when

 Executes callback if first given value evaluates to true.
-Result will get transformed back into a flooent array.
+Result will get transformed back into a flooent array if it is an array.

 ```javascript
 // can be a boolean